Olle Schmidt

 Torsten Olof "Olle" Fredrik Schmidt (born July 22, 1949 in Axvall, Västra Götaland County) is a Swedish politician.
 He served as a Member of the European Parliament for the Swedish Liberal People's Party, part of the Alliance of Liberals and Democrats for Europe, between 1999 and 2004, and again between 2006 and 2014.

 Education

-Schmidt has a master's degree in literature, Nordic languages, History, Politics and Information from Lund University.
-He obtained his bachelor's from Lund in 1972 and master's in 1974.
+Schmidt has a master's degree in literature, Nordic languages, history, politics and information from Lund University.
+He obtained his bachelor's from Lund University in 1972 and master's in 1974.

 Early career

 At the end of the 1970s he worked as an ombudsman for the Swedish Liberal People's Party in the region of Scania.

-Between 1981-82 Olle Schmidt was the secretary of information for the then Department of Trade under Minister of Trade Björn Molin.
+From 1981 to 1982 Schmidt was the secretary of information for the then Ministry of Commerce and Industry under Minister of Commerce Björn Molin.
 For a short while he worked in the newspaper industry as the editorial writer for Göteborgs-Tidningen and the opinion editor at Göteborgs-Posten.